thewca/wca-regulations/wca-regulations.md

         - 2i2b) The competitor must not interact with (e.g. operate, hold, wear) any active camera.
 Exception: the competitor may wear a camera mounted on their head, as long as it is out of their sight and it is clear that they are not interacting with it (apart from wearing it).
 - 2j) The WCA Delegate may disqualify a competitor from a specific event.
     - 2j1) If a competitor is disqualified from an event for any reason, they are not eligible for any more attempts in the event.
         - 2j1a) If the competitor had already started at least one attempt in a round before being disqualified, the results of all remaining attempts in the event are recorded as DNF.
-If the competitor had started no attempts, no results should be recorded.
+If the competitor had started no attempts, no results are recorded.
     - 2j2) If a competitor is disqualified during the course of an event, their earlier results remain valid.
 Exception: cheating or defrauding (see [Regulation 2k2a](regulations:regulation:2k2a)).
 - 2k) At the discretion of the WCA Delegate, a competitor may be disqualified from some events (a single event, multiple events, or all events) if the competitor:
     - 2k1) Fails to check in or register in time for the competition.